jshook/testclient/README.md

 The &lt;&lt;word&gt;&gt; convention is used for parameter substitution.
 KEYSPACE, TABLE, and RF are all substituted automatically from the command line options.
 The _create table_ clause above shows a convention that uses both the configured TABLE name as well as a _tablename value.
 This is a useful way to have a common configurable prefix when you are using multiple tables.

-Both the __ddl__ and __dml__ sections contain exactly the same thing strcuturally.
+Both the __ddl__ and __dml__ sections contain exactly the same thing structurally.
 In fact, it's exactly the same configuration type internally.
 Both contain a list of named statements with their cql template and a set of associated bindings.
 You don't see any bindings under ddl because they are meaningless there for this example activity.

 ## Metrics